 The Social Security Disability Application process is a lengthy one and consists of three two levels: Initial Application and Hearing.
 There are also appeals after the hearing level, but they are less common and less effective than the two main levels.

-When a claimant first applies for Social Security Disability, it is called the Initial level (What all is in the initial application?).
-It generally takes about 4-6 months to receive an approval decision.
+When an individual first applies for Social Security Disability, it is called the Initial level (What all is in the initial application?).
+It generally takes about 4-6 months to receive a decision back.
 The Disability Examiner will request medical records and collect evidence based on the information provided in your application (what is provided in an application?).
 If there is a lack of evidence or clarification is needed, a Consultative Exam (CE) may be scheduled.
 When the file is complete, or all medical evidence has been processed, a Medical Examiner will make a decision.